 CONVICTION REVIEW UNIT

-One of the first things DA Thompson did after taking office in 2014 was to create perhaps the largest Conviction Review Unit (CRU) in the country, which is tasked with looking into old, questionable convictions.
+One of the first things the late DA Thompson did after taking office in 2014, with now-Acting DA Eric Gonzalez by his side, was to create perhaps the largest Conviction Review Unit (CRU) in the country, which is tasked with looking into old, questionable convictions.
 The structure and unprecedented work of the unit – which upheld most cases but concluded that 22 people had to be exonerated – is now considered a national model.

 Prosecutors from all over the country, including California, Ohio and Texas, as well as defense lawyers and innocence advocates, gathered in Brooklyn Law School for two days to share ideas, methods and concerns about this crucially important, but still developing, field.

 Wrongful convictions do not only affect those who spend time in prison for a crime they did not commit, “they undermine the integrity of our criminal justice system,” DA Thompson said when kicking off the summit – the first such event organized by a prosecutor’s office.

 In the following two days, discussions revolved around the mechanics of conviction review units, the challenges of setting them up and ways to create checks and balances, like the Independent Review Panel that was established in Brooklyn, consisting of three outside lawyers who issue recommendations based on the CRU’s findings.

 VIDEO: Summit on Conviction Review